Applications are submitted externally through the UVic website.

 Completion of the following courses:

 Completion of at least 12 units of credit including:

 1. All applicants to UVic (regardless of country of origin or citizenship status) are required to demonstrate competence in the English language prior to admission.
 You can choose one of several ways to demonstrate language proficiency.

 You are not required to provide proof of language proficiency if you have studied full time for at least four years within Canada at the high school and/or post-secondary level, and all of your instruction has been in English.

 2. More details on Year-One admission requirements for all applicant categories, including students from outside of BC, see the UVic admissions site.

-2.Although secondary school courses are not required for admission to this program, many of the required university courses have secondary school prerequisites.
+3. Many of the required university courses in the program have secondary school course prerequisites.
 Students should take a minimum of: Biology 11, Chemistry 11 (Chemistry 12 is recommended), Principles of Math 12 or Pre-Calculus 12, and Physics 11 (Physics 12 is recommended).

 Applicants also have to satisfy UVic's institution admission requirements as listed below.

 For students directly entering an undergraduate program after high school, admission is based on four academic courses.